tooleks/tooleks-js/README.md

 #### `optional` function

-The `optional` function retrieves the result of callback call.
+`optional` function retrieves the result of callback call.
 If an error occurred or result is `undefined` returns a default value instead.

 ```JavaScript
 const {optional} = require("tooleks");